Jeff Davis County, Texas: County offices

 The Texas Constitution requires that Jeff Davis and all other Texas counties, regardless of area or population, be governed by an elected five-member commissioners court.
 It exercises power and jurisdiction over all county business.
 The court is composed of the county judge as presiding officer, and four county commissioners elected to four-year terms from single-member precincts.

 The county judge under the state's constitution is elected to a four-year term and is designated as a conservator of the peace.
 The judge need not be an attorney, but is constitutionally required to be well informed in the law of the state.
 The judge serves as the budget officer for the commissioners court, and with the assistance of the county clerk, prepares the annual budget proposal.
 In addition to presiding over meetings of the Commissioners Court, the County Judge officiates the County Court.
 The County Judge has jurisdiction over misdemeanor offenses in which the fine may exceed $500 or in which confinement or imprisonment may be imposed.

 The current Jeff Davis county judge is Curtis Evans, a Republican.

 The state constitution calls for the election of justices of the peace and constables from individual precincts.
 Because Jeff Davis County has a population of fewer than 18,000 persons, it is permitted to have a single county-wide precinct for the election of these offices.
 The justice court in criminal cases has original jurisdiction in matters punishable by a fine only.
 In civil matters, the court has exclusive jurisdiction in all disputes involving $200 or less.

 The constable executes and returns processes, warrants, and precepts as directed, including eviction notices, and is expressly authorized to perform acts and services including the serving civil or criminal processes, citations, notices, warrants, subpoenas, and writs, and may do so anywhere within the county.
 Additionally, the constable may serve civil processes in all contiguous counties.
 The constable is also expected to attend sessions of the justice court.

 The sheriff is elected to a four-year term.
 Because the county has a population of fewer than 10,000, the sheriff also serves as the assessor-collector of taxes.

-The county is served by Sheriff Rick McIvor, a Democrat first elected in 2008, and now serving his second term.

 The county clerk holds a four-year elected term and serves as clerk to both commissioners court and county court, and acts as recorder for the county.
 Because Jeff Davis County has fewer than 8,000 residents, the county clerk also serves as the district clerk.